 The word “company” is often used to generally describe a profit‐oriented organisation.
 However, being a company also has a specific meaning in law.

 Broadly speaking, a company is an entity that is legally separate from its owners.
-This means that they can enter contracts, own assets, sue and be sued, just like an ordinary person.
-A company is one of the different ways a business can be set up legally.
-It gives the owners (known as shareholders) limited liability by allowing their personal assets to be isolated from the financial and legal assets of the company.
+This means that it can enter contracts, own assets, and sue or be sued in its own name—much like an individual.
+A company is one of the different ways a business can be set up legally, and for a detailed review of business structures, you might also want to read our guide on Sole Trader vs Company.
+This legal separation gives the owners (known as shareholders) limited liability by ensuring that their personal assets are protected from the financial and legal obligations of the company.

 You can read more about the special duties and responsibilities of company directors and shareholders here.